thibaudcolas/draftail.org/docs/API.md

 decorators: [],
 // Additional React components to render in the toolbar.
 controls: [],
+// List of plugins of the draft-js-plugins architecture.
+plugins: [],
+// Optionally override the default Draftail toolbar, removing or replacing it.
+topToolbar: Toolbar,
+// Optionally add a custom toolbar underneath the editor, e.g. for metrics.
+bottomToolbar: null,
 // Max level of nesting for list items.
 0 = no nesting.
 Maximum = 10.
 maxListNesting: 1,
 // Frequency at which to call the save callback (ms).